j3-signalroom/apache_flink-kickstarter/.blog/apache-iceberg-in-action-with-apache-flink-using-python.md

 # Apache Iceberg in Action with Apache Flink using Python
 Data engineering transforms raw data into useful, accessible data products in the Data Mesh platform-building era.
 Like the signalRoom GenAI Data Mesh platform, we package our data products in Apache Iceberg tables.
 In this article, I’ll take you through sinking your Apache Flink data into Apache Iceberg tables using Python.
-(If you are interested in doing this using Java, click [here](apache-iceberg-in-action-with-apache-flink-using-java.md).)
+(If you want to do this using Java, click [here](apache-iceberg-in-action-with-apache-flink-using-java.md).)

 In this article, I’ll walk you through how to seamlessly sink data in your Flink application to Apache Iceberg tables using AWS Glue as your Apache Iceberg catalog, ensuring reliability, performance, and future-proof data storage.
 We will do this using the [Apache Flink Kickstarter Flight Importer app](https://github.com/j3-signalroom/apache_flink-kickstarter/blob/main/python/src/kickstarter/flight_importer_app.py).
 This app combines synthetic flight data from two fictional airlines (`Sunset Air` and `SkyOne`) and streams the combined data into Apache Kafka and Apache Iceberg.
 The app provides real-time and historical analytics capabilities, demonstrating the power of Apache Iceberg as a table format for large, complex analytic datasets in distributed data lakehouses.
 Moreover, it illustrates how AWS Glue is used as the metadata catalog for the Apache Iceberg table.